edwardhaddican/React-Redux-Pagination/02-senior/technical-interview-questions.md

 })
 ```

-In a non-blocking, single theaded language
+In a non-blocking, single theaded language (Like Javascript). if two requests arrive, one immediately after another, for `/users` and `/`:

-In the above example, if two requests arrive, one for /users and one for /:
+Node will:

-- Start running the /users callback
+- Start running the `/users` callback
-- Schedule the async operation with the event loop
+- Schedule the async operation (fetching from the database) with the event loop.
-- start running the / callback
+- start running the `/` callback
-- send the / response
+- send the `/` response
 - Get notified by the event loop that db is done
-- send the /users response
+- send the `/users` response

-In a Blocking language, single theaded language
+In a Blocking language, single theaded language, a similar example as above (using Ruby and Sinatra, for example), will:
-- Start running the /users callback
+- Start running the `/users` callback
-- stop and wait for the db
+- stop and wait for the db (Block)
-- send the / response
+- send the `/users` response
-- start running the / callback
+- start running the `/` callback
-- send the / response
+- send the `/` response

 ## Q: How does Redux work?
 What methods are available on a Redux store, and what do they do?